samtron1412/docs/tech/it/sw/vscode.md

     + `cmd + t`: open symbols by names across files
     + `cmd + f12`: jumping to the implementation of the symbol

+# Tips and tricks

+- Only add folders of the same project to a workspace
+    - Multiple projects in a workspace can interfere with linters and other error checking tools

 # References

 [homepage]: https://code.visualstudio.com/?wt.mc_id=DX_841432